ThePush/42_Python_ML/README.md

 * Decorators

-* Numpy and Pandas arrays and dataframes manipulation
+* Numpy arrays and Pandas dataframes manipulation

 * How to publish packages on PyPi